PatrickALove/iScuzyScriptRunner/README.md

 # iScuzyScriptRunner
-This is a project that I have taken on for my IT Dept. to aid in the daily running of the same scripts in hopes that this makes things a bit easier for them.
+This is a project that I have taken on for my IT Dept. Hopefully to aid in the daily running of the same scripts to makes things a bit easier for them.
 This project uses a GUI created with PowerShell script and is currently a work in progress.
 This is a highly commented program that will hopefully allow others to follow the code a bit easier.
 SPECIAL NOTE: Some buttons have been disabled at the current moment as there isn't a _Click event created yet.
 Once the click events have been added and the script is a bit more verbose, I will update the master file and remove this comment.